sirko-io/engine/README.md

 **IMPORTANT:** Currently, the compiled version of the engine can only be launched on Debian/Ubuntu x64.
 If you use another distributive, consider the use of the docker container.

+The instruction supposes that you have a ubuntu user, please, don't forget to replace it with an appropriate user for your sever.

 1. Download the latest release:

     ```